farmera/sare_grant/study_methods.md

 #### Introduction

 This section provides a narrative description of methods used to generate and assess multi-spectral data.
-It is not a standard 'Methods and Materials' section as would be found in a traditional scientific paper.
-In [Section 8]() and [Section 9]() we go into greater detail regarding our methods, including preparation of the study site, and final results.
-Here we set the stage for what follows and describe some of the challenges faced.
+It is not a standard 'Methods and Materials' section as might be found in a traditional scientific paper.
+In [Section 8]() and [Section 9]() we go into greater detail regarding methods, including preparation of the study site, final results, etc. Here we set the stage for what follows and describe some of the challenges faced.

 One challenge for this project relates to its being essentially a 'two-headed' endeavor.
 On the one hand, we want to investigate low cost methods in aerial photography.
 This desire is motivated by an interest in the subject along with a conviction that farmers themselves